19hours/sg-statutes/Acts/Competition Act.md

 ### Public servants

 91\.
-All members, officers and employees of the Commission, all inspectors and all members of the Board shall be deemed to be public servants for the purposes of the Penal Code (Cap.
+All inspectors and all members of the Board shall be deemed to be public servants for the purposes of the Penal Code (Cap.
 224).

+[Act 5 of 2018 wef 01/04/2018]

 ### Proceedings conducted by officers of Commission